rdkcentral/firebolt-apis/requirements/governance.md

 ### 4.7.
 Architectural Decision Record
 An Architectural Decision Record includes all details necessary to ensure that Firebolt Requirements are fulfilled with an architecturally sound design.
 This is often used in cases where listing out explicit requirements, e.g. performance or operational requirements, is not possible or realistic, e.g. Requiring use of a well-known open source component to fulfill some aspect of the platform, or requiring adherence to a high level modular breakdown of concerns to keep platform maintenance manageable.

 Since ADRs included in the Firebolt Requirements **MUST** be adhered to, not every architectural decision made in order to fulfill the Firebolt Requirements needs to have a formal ADR in the Firebolt Requirements repository.
-It is up to the Advisory Committee which ADRs warrent a formal inclusion in the Firebolt Requirements.
+It is up to the Advisory Board which ADRs warrent a formal inclusion in the Firebolt Requirements.

 ADRs move through the same [stages](#48-approval-stages) as Requirements Specifications.